AliAman500/vexter/README.md

 ## Project Overview

-Vexter is a top-down 2D game created during my high school years as a hobby project.
+Vexter is a top-down 2D game created during my high school years as a hobby project in 2018.
 In this game, players control a character using the arrow keys to move around a procedurally generated world composed of rooms.
 The player can collide with walls, and a complete movement animation was implemented.

 Additionally, I built a separate fully functional GUI program for designing individual rooms, their exits, tiles, sprites, dimensions, and how the rooms connect with each other.
 All this data was stored in a `.rmf` file and parsed when the world was being generated.